 According to the U.S. Department of Commerce, total two-way trade between the U.S. and our NAFTA partners grew by 111% between 1993 and 2003.
 This occurred despite the fact that Mexican commercial trucks coming to deliver merchandise in the U.S. market cannot go further than a thin border commercial zone north of the U.S. border.
 Truck drivers and their cabs have to cross into the U.S., unhitch their trailers with their cargo, and have an American driver and cab deliver the merchandise to its final destination in the U.S. A similar situation exists for American drivers attempting to deliver their merchandise to destinations in Mexico.
 This extra process adds time and costs to the logistics chain, which results in extra costs to the manufacturers/distributors.
 These costs are then passed on to the consumer.
-Of course we want safe Mexican trucks on our highway - we don't want to endanger U.S. citizens with unsafe trucks on our roads.
+Of course we want safe Mexican trucks on our roads.
 I can say this with certainty because I live within the border commercial zone.
 My wife Loretta and son Joseph are on the freeways side-by-side with Mexican trucks on a daily basis, and I certainly don't want them put in harm's way.
 However, restricted trucking continues to remain a bottleneck that impedes the free flow of trade.